rexiap/neusauber/docs/about.rst

-.. _h717f4c1c195c733663d10543562506a:
+.. _h3c62191b54499b3c1636574a798:

-About
+About Neusauber
-*****
+***************

 \ |IMG1|\

 Neusauber is the company who focus on new generation surface technology development.
-Our products cover aerospace, chemical, agriculture, mechanical, petroleum, Textile, metal material industries.
-All products sales to worldwide.
+Diverse products applied on aerospace, chemical, agriculture, mechanical, petroleum, Textile, metal material industries.

+Neusauber provide chemical products, constructions, consultants and solutions for industrial customers.

 .. bottom of content